forkphorus/forkphorus/privacy.md

 ## Contact

-Open a [GitHub issue](https://github.com/forkphorus/forkphorus/issues/new) or send an email to the address listed [on this GitHub account](https://github.com/GarboMuffin).
+For any privacy concerns, open a [GitHub issue](https://github.com/forkphorus/forkphorus/issues/new) or send an email to forkphorus@garbomuffin.com